 - Down payment at close

-- Scheduled payments monthly, quarterly, or annually
+- Scheduled periodic payments (monthly, quarterly, or annually)

-- Each payment includes:
+- Each periodic payment includes:

 - Principal (part of purchase price)